SC

 Grocery1% – 3%Inventory & spoilage

 Benchmarks are industry averages.
 Individual businesses vary widely based on size, location, and operational efficiency.
+To understand how shared costs affect your margin, try the overhead rate calculator.

 Net Profit vs Gross Profit vs EBITDA